 According to a study on Oral Health Considerations in HIV-Infected Children, this condition is often present in young patients who are HIV positive.
 This is because the virus weakens the immune system, making it easier for the body to develop issues like angular cheilitis.

 Common symptoms of the condition are dark, red, painful, crusty blisters or sores in the corner of the mouth.
 This can occur in one or both corners of the mouth and occurs at any age.
 In the most severe cases, the splits in the corners may bleed when the mouth is opened.
 Ulcers and a crust may also form in the corners.
 Cracks can last for several months or even years if left untreated.
 With proper treatment, however, they can disappear within a week or two, although some cases may take longer to heal.
-According to Derm 101, topical medications may be prescribed for one to two weeks, but for stubborn cases, a combination of treatments may be necessary for up to six weeks.
+According to the Candadian Dental Association, topical medications may be prescribed for up to two weeks, but for stubborn cases, a follow-up and additional treatments may be necessary.

 Treating Cracked Corners of the Mouth